 In this squeeze page the word “professional” implies expert information, “free” conveys the no-cost nature of the offer, and “over 250,000 readers” uses social proof to convince visitors that others find the offer valuable.
 On top of all that, the two-field form makes converting a breeze here.

-Use both organic and paid social media methods like sponsored Tweets and Facebook ads to drive your audience to a landing page that offers content relevant to their needs, like Online Trading Academy does with this ad/landing page combo:
+Use both organic and paid social media methods like sponsored Tweets and Facebook ads to drive your audience to a post-click landing page that offers content relevant to their needs, like Online Trading Academy does with this ad/post-click landing page combo:

-This corresponding landing page works well because it has no navigation menu for visitors to escape through, it displays company logos to boost authority, and it only requires a zip code to get started.
+This corresponding post-click landing page works well because it has no navigation menu for visitors to escape through.
+Also, it displays company logos to boost authority, and it only requires a zip code to get started.

-Here’s an example from Alpha 7 of how to use a video landing page to better describe your services in an understandable way:
+Here’s an example from Alpha 7 of how to use a video post-click landing page:

 Alpha 7 gets it right here by using a short form to convert visitors, including the word “free” in their CTA, offering to turn their prospects into experts who generate high profits like the pros, and using a bright color for their CTA button to attract attention.

-Webinars have emerged as one of the best ways to engage audiences online, with the average live viewing time reaching a staggering 56 minutes.
-Use a webinar landing page to get your visitors to register for your webinar, or to capture their information to watch a recorded version if they’ve missed it.
+Webinars have emerged as one of the best ways to engage audiences online.
+The average live viewing time reaches a staggering 56 minutes.
+Use a webinar post-click landing page to get your visitors to register for your webinar, or to capture their information to watch a recorded version if they’ve missed it.